cBioPortal/cbioportal/docs/Load-Sample-Cancer-Study.md

 Total time:  7742 ms
 ```

-After loading the study data, please restart the app.
+After loading the study data, please restart the app  or call the `/api/cache` endpoint with a `DELETE` http-request
+(see [here](portal.properties-Reference.md#flush-caches-with-the-_apicache_-endpoint) for more information).

 [Steps Complete: Return Home](README.md)